 News and Announcements:

-Note: these information sessions will be for all Aeronautical Sciences & Technology programs offered at Antelope Valley College.
+Note: these information sessions are for all Aeronautical Sciences & Technology programs offered at Antelope Valley College.

 AFMT Program Description: